 Mr. Becker partners with boards and senior executives to create sustainable organizations, enhancing the effectiveness of the board/CEO relationship.
 He works with groups to design and develop reward programs, aligning executive efforts and results with the success of the company.

 Mr. Becker’s financial background provides a grounded perspective on performance measurement and management.
-For the last 7 years, Mr. Becker has been included on the Directorship 100, a list published by Directorship magazine recognizing the most influential people who shape agendas and corporate governance issues in boardrooms across America.
+Since 2008, Mr. Becker has been included on the Directorship 100, a list published by Directorship magazine recognizing the most influential people who shape agendas and corporate governance issues in boardrooms across America.

 Mr. Becker has worked with major public and private corporations across multiple industries.
 His clients range the spectrum from Fortune 50 companies to pre-IPO start-ups.
 He has worked with companies involved with initial public offerings, mergers, acquisitions, and divestitures, as well as helped organizations develop new reward philosophies and approaches to support a major change in business direction.